duythinh2022-ui/Advanced-flight-controls-addon-for-Aryx-s-F-22E-mod-for-Nuclear-Option./README.md

 -Auto limiting AoA command as asymmetric loadout exceeds the correction authority of control surfaces for departure protection.

 2 versions of this mods, stock performance with slightly tweaks aerodynamics.
 Buffed, aero tweaks with 10x flare count, 50% more ew capacity, 20% faster ew recharge speed, 2x more 20mm rounds, 8% more thrust, 25% less fuel consumption across all throttle settings, and 10 less parasitic drag.

+*INSTALATION: Download along side with Aryx's F-22 .dll file, make sure that both .dlls are running at the same time